 Lack of Natural Light

-Another hallmark of the cold winter months is an absence of light.
-Throughout the coldest months of the year, days are shorter and nights last for hours.
+A feature of cold winter months is the absence of light.
+Throughout the coldest months of the year, days are shorter and nights are longer.

 Rain is a mood-killer for cats.
 Regardless of whether your cat ventures outside, the rain will have an emotional impact.
-Outdoor cats are most affected, though.
-They will be unable to go hunting or exploring.
+Outdoor cats are most affected as they will be unable to go hunting or exploring.

 The obvious explanation for this is the feline aversion to water.
 Most cats hate getting wet.
 The process chills a cat to the bone, and it can take a long time to warm up.

 For indoor cats, rain is a source of anxiety.
-Cats are fast learners.
-They will remember past instances where rain has led to storms.
-This will set your cat on edge.
-It will likely start to groom itself to self-soothe.
+They will remember when rain has led to storms (thunder and lightning).
 Many cats also find a safe hiding place, where they wait for the rain to pass.

 Thunderstorms are anxiety triggers for cats.
 The loud noise of rumbling thunder frightens cats.
-The cat does not know the source of the nouse.
+The cat does not understand the source of the noise.

 In addition, many cats sense storms coming before they arrive.
 The cat smells and detects changes to air pressure.
 This means the cat will grow aggravated and skittish before the storm even starts.
-By the time of the first thunderclap, the cat is already a bag of nerves.
+By the time of the first thunderclap, the cat is already feeling very nervous.

-Most cats will hide during a storm.
+Most cats prefer to hide during a storm.
 If this is your cat’s preference, leave them to it.
-Check periodically, offering your cat reassurance.
-If your can, set up territory in a soundproofed area.
-This will reduce anxiety.
+Check periodically, offering reassurance, if required.
+If you can, set up territory in a soundproofed area to reduce anxiety.

-Much like heavy rain and thunderstorms, strong winds will frighten a cat.
-The wind carries a wide array of scents and sounds.
-Your cat will experience a form of sensory overload.
-It struggles to distinguish what potential threats are near and which are further away.
-This can lead to significant anxiety.
+The wind carries a wide array of scents and sounds, leading to a form of sensory overload.
+The cat will struggle to distinguish what threats are nearby and further away, leading to significant anxiety.